-Controlling Body means the Football League or Association in each State represented on the Australian National Football Council, or any other Controlling body.
+Controlling Body means the Football League or Association in each State represented on the Australian National Football Council, or any other Controlling Body.

-Charging consists of rushing at and pushing a player in a manner not authorised by these Laws, when he is not in possession of the ball, or when he is in the air.
+Charging is rushing at and pushing a player in a manner not authorised by these Laws, when he is not in possession of the ball, or when he is in the air.

-Bell shall include any sounding device sanctioned by the Controlling Body.
+Bell means any sounding device sanctioned by a Controlling Body.

-Free Kick. - A free kick is a penalty given by the field umpire for a breach of the Laws as provided by Law No. 17, and carries the same privileges as those conferred by the making of a mark.
+Free Kick - A free kick is a penalty given by the field umpire for a breach of the Laws as provided by Law No. 17, and carries the same privileges as those conferred by the taking of a mark.